andris1177/my-way-of-installing-arch/README.md

 ### If you have done this correctly, you are going to see the grub, and after that, a tty console where you can log in with your username and password.

 ###  Connecting to the internet.
-If you use wired internet, you don't have to do anything.
+If you use wired internet, you can skip this step.

 ``` bash
 nmcli device status